Ex Situ Wildlife Management (WILD5006)

 Further unit of study information

-The Unit is taught in a full-time week in May at Western Plains Zoo in Dubbo, NSW.
+The Unit is taught in a full-time week in February at Taronga Western Plains Zoo in Dubbo, NSW.
+Please see the Masters of Wildlife Health and Population Management website for the specific dates (http://sydney.edu.au/vetscience/wildlife_masters/program/index.shtml)

 The assessment of this unit occurs both in the full-time week and in an individual written assignment done in the students' own time.
-The full-time week contributes (40%) of the total mark through a group presentation on the status in the wild and in capt
+The full-time week contributes (40%) of the total mark through a group presentation on the status in the wild and in captivity of a species in the Taronga Western Plains Zoo.
+The remaining (60%) comes from a written assignment of 5,000 words on a successful species survival plan that involves a significant ex situ component.

 Faculty/department permission required?